dvbportal/cloudnode-doc/prerequisites.rst

 -----------------

-The workflow used to develop and deploy apps on Cloudnode depends on Git, Node.JS, npm and our command line client, which in fact is a node app itself.
+The workflow used to develop and deploy apps on Cloudnode depends on Git, Node.js, npm and our command line client, which in fact is a node app itself.
 The tools are available for all major OS'es.
 See the following links

 -  git - \ http://git-scm.com/\  - The distributed version control
    system
 -  node.js - \ http://nodejs.org\  - The node server
--  npm - \ http://npmjs.org/\  - The Node Package Manager
--  cloudnode - **npm install cloudnode-cli -g** - The `Cloudnode command line </cloudnode-command-line>`_
+-  cloudnode (optional) - **npm install cloudnode-cli -g** - The `Cloudnode command line </cloudnode-command-line>`_

 .. _best-practices: